3PTelephant/jiaqi_jiangcs/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first year Ph.D student of smARTLab at the university of Liverpool, under the supervision of Dr. Shan Luo and Dr. Thanh-Toan Do.
+I am a second year Ph.D student of smARTLab at the university of Liverpool, under the supervision of Dr. Shan Luo and Dr. Thanh-Toan Do.
 My research interests include active perception, sensory synergy and aerial manupulation.